equine health insurance alternative therapies

 Katrin Straub

-Alternative healing methods for horses are gaining importance, but insurance coverage is often unclear.
-Many policies only cover a fraction of the costs or completely exclude important therapies.
-Find out how to find the right protection for your horse and save four-figure amounts.
+Alternative treatment methods for horses are becoming more important, but insurance cover is often unclear.
+Many policies cover only a fraction of the costs or exclude important therapies altogether.
+Find out how to find the right cover for your horse and save four-figure sums.

 The topic in brief and concise terms